-We encourage each individual to carefully review and consider all available living options, including Lifesharing.
-An individual’s preferred style of living and personal life goals should help to determine which living option suits them best.
-When choosing Lifesharing, the individual will share their life, traditions, goals, and values with a family or single person in a lasting and caring environment.
+We encourage each person to carefully review and consider all available living options, including Lifesharing.
+A person’s preferred style of living and personal life goals should help to determine which living option suits them best.
+When choosing Lifesharing, the person will share their life, traditions, goals, and values with a family or single person in a lasting and caring environment.

-New Lifesharing individuals can be referred to KenCrest via supports coordinator, county official, or by contacting KenCrest directly at (610) 487-1582 to learn more about getting the process started.
-We welcome those who are entirely new to Lifesharing as well as those individuals who have previously had the opportunity to live with a Lifesharing family.
+People who are new to Lifesharing can be referred to KenCrest via supports coordinator, county official, or by contacting KenCrest directly at 610-487-1582 to learn more about getting the process started.
+We welcome those who are entirely new to Lifesharing as well as those who have previously had the opportunity to live with a Lifesharing family.

-For each individual who chooses Lifesharing, KenCrest provides as much transitional and ongoing support as desired.
+For each person who chooses Lifesharing, KenCrest provides as much transitional and ongoing support as desired.
 Supports include, but are not limited to: